mm80843/T3.5/docs/Benef/PBN__Benef_1206.md

 # __Improved testing access__

-## Name of the Benefit

-WBS can provide a method of detecting viral presence without the need for individual testing, providing a broader understanding of disease prevalence

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing WBS can improve testing access and provide more accurate data on disease prevalence.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1349.md)